In Nottingham the Local Plan comprises the

-A new Interactive Policies Maps is also available that shows all the policy layers.
+A new interactive policies map is available that shows all the Local Plan policy layers.
 These layers are also available on Nottingham Insight Mapping which also contains other data/information that may be useful such as ward boundaries, planning application boundaries etc. Important to note that in both options, the layers marked with an * indicates are formed from data that has been gathered from external sources separate from the Local Plan process, and may be subject to change.
 The maps will show the current version of these layers, not the version that was adopted.

 - Full Council Committee Report adopting the LAPP (January 2020)